OPVMC: The Practice Partners' Message to You

 Dr. Mercer is an outdoor enthusiast, and you will find her enjoying the outdoors year round.
 She loves hiking, cross-country skiing, and snowshoeing.
 Dr. Mercer also competes internationally as an amateur woman atlatlist.
-She is proud of her ranking as an atlatlist (a specialized dart thrown with a spear), and she is one of the top 10 women in the world for the last three out of four years.
+She is proud of her ranking as an atlatlist (a specialized dart thrown with an atlatl), and in 2018 she ranked #1 women world atlatlist.
 Read more about the World Atlatl Association.
 This is a great accomplishment, as her father used to say she "couldn't hit the broadside of a barn"!
 When forced to be inside, she loves to read, stretch with yoga, or relax with tai chi and qigong.
 Someday she would like to retire to more fully take advantage of the natural outdoors and travel that she loves.Return to top

-Dr. Minnier Thomas has keen interest in caring for avian and exotic animals as well as cats and dogs.
-She enjoys being a primary care provider, providing preventive health maintenance for all of her patients.
+Dr. Minnier-Thomas enjoys being a primary care provider, providing preventive health maintenance for all of her patients.
 Dr. Minnier Thomas also enjoys the study of internal medicine and the practice of ultrasonography.

 Dr. Minnier Thomas, when not working, enjoys spending time with her family.
 Personal hobbies include knitting, cooking, baking, and fitness training.
 Her personal goal is to have a happy, healthy well-rounded life.Return to top